-Generally, most people with knee arthritis or meniscal tears develop pain from a flare of arthritis.
+Generally, most people with knee arthritis or meniscal tears develop pain during an arthritis flare.
 However, knee pain in people with arthritis is sometimes secondary to bone breakdown or an insufficiency fracture.
-This condition is often termed a subchondral insufficiency fracture but was previously referred to as osteonecrosis or SONK.
+This condition is often termed a subchondral insufficiency fracture, but was previously referred to as osteonecrosis or SONK.
 So, what is a subchondral insufficiency fracture of the knee, and why is it essential to diagnose this condition early?

 Excessive overloading of the bone under abnormal cartilage in the knee leads to softening or breakdown.
 Fluid enters the softened bone, leading to further breakdown and a subchondral fracture.